Hampton University: History

 In 1861 the American Missionary Association (AMA) responded to the former slaves' need for education and hired Mary Smith Peake as its first teacher at the camp.
-She had already secretly been teaching slaves and free blacks in the area despite the state's legal prohibition.
+She had already secretly been teaching slaves and free Black people in the area despite the state's legal prohibition.
 She first taught for the AMA on September 17, 1861, and was said to gather her pupils under a large oak.
 In 1863 the Emancipation Proclamation was read here—the first place in the Confederate states.
 From then on the big tree was called the Emancipation Oak.
 The tree, now a symbol of both the university and of the city, survives as part of the designated National Historic Landmark District at Hampton University.

 The Hampton Agricultural and Industrial School, later called the Hampton Institute, was founded in 1868 after the war by the biracial leadership of the American Missionary Association, who were chiefly Congregational and Presbyterian ministers.
 It was first led by former Union General Samuel Chapman Armstrong.
-Among the school's famous alumni is Dr. Booker T. Washington, an educator who was hired as the first principal at the Tuskegee Institute, which he developed for decades.
+Among the school's famous alumni is Booker T. Washington, an educator who was hired as the first principal at the Tuskegee Institute, which he developed for decades.